murrayo/MUT/README.md

 `TrakCare_Monitor.py`
 - Quickly process TrakCare Monitor Data to collate and visualise some interesting metrics.
 Source data must be exported from the TrakCare Monitor Tool using "ExportAll".

+### Pretty pButtons Charts

+The script `pretty_pButtons.py` uses the sqlite database that can be created using yape to create charts that can combine metrics for *Red Hat* (RHEL): vmstat iostat mgstat.
+For example, this is handy if you need to output charts for performance reports.
+There is also an option to output merged vmstat iostat and mgstat as a csv file for you to work within other ways.

+Formatting and chart creation is driven from two yml files, I have included samples;
+`pretty_pButtons_input.yml` - instance details such as name and key disks eg: /dev/sde is sde.
+Also formatting details similar to yape.
+`pretty_pButtons_chart.yml` - Attributes of charts to produce.

+The workflow is;

+0. Edit `pretty_pButtons_input.yml` and  `pretty_pButtons_chart.yml`.
+Maybe run yape first to see what it is you want to look at at or deep dive in to.

+1. Create sqlite file using yape;
+`yape --filedb myfile.sqlite3 pButtonsHTMLfilename.html`

+2. Here is an example:
+`pretty_pButtons.py -f myfile.sqlite3 -s 10:00 -e 11:00 -p pretty_pButtons_input.yml -i -m -c pretty_pButtons_chart.yml -o ./pretty

+_*There is very little error checking in the script*_

 ## Build docker image to run Python scripts